Unity-Technologies/2d-extras/README.md

 - **GameObject**: This Brush instances, places and manipulates GameObjects onto the scene.
 Use this as an example to create brushes which targets objects other than tiles for manipulation.
 - **TintBrush**: Brush to edit Tilemap per-cell tint colors.
 - **TintBrushSmooth**: Advanced tint brush for interpolated tint color per-cell.
 Requires the use of custom shader (see TintedTilemap.shader) and helper component TileTextureGenerator.
+- **Group**: This Brush helps to pick Tiles which are grouped together by position.
+Gaps can be set to identify if Tiles belong to a Group.
+Limits can be set to ensure that an over-sized Group will not be picked.
+Use this as an example to create brushes that have the ability to choose and pick whichever Tiles it is interested in.

 ##### Tiles